AliAdanPro/Electronics_Management/README.md

 - **Modular Design:** Utilize object-oriented programming principles for code modularity and reusability.
 - **User-Friendly Interface:** Simple and easy interface.

-## Usage

-To utilize the system, follow these simple steps:

-1. Clone the repository to your local machine.
-2. Compile the source files using a C++ compiler.
-3. Run the compiled executable.
-4. Follow the on-screen prompts to perform desired actions such as storing or displaying device data.

 ## File Structure

 The repository structure is organized as follows: